 Water Storage Tank Inspection Methods

-• Wet Inspections: Wet inspections are conducted without draining the tank.
-A disinfected diver or a remotely operated vehicle (ROV) enters the tank to assess its condition and identify potential issues.
-If significant damage is found, such as peeling paint or thinning steel, the tank must be taken out of service for necessary repairs.
+Wet Inspection don’t involve draining.
+Instead, a disinfected diver or remotely operated vehicle (ROV) enters the tank to check its condition.
+If the inspection reveals serious issues—like peeling paint or thinning steel—the tank must be taken out of service for repairs.

 Maintenance Requirements for Water Storage Tanks